England Search For A Lost Friend or Lost Love

 England Finding A lost friend

-The question is: where to start!
+When seeking Finding A lost friend in England.
+The question is, where to start!
 Where do we go when attempting to find a lost friend.
 The daunting task of embarking upon tracing someone, you have probably not seen for 60 years.

 Finding A lost friend-my recollections.
 “At school back in 1961, I was seated in class next to a really nice cheerful boy who shared his sweets and chocolates with me.
-He was always larking around and made me laugh a lot.
+He was always larking around a lot and made me laugh.
 A person whose company I always enjoyed- indeed a great friend to me.
 One whom I have never forgotten.

 Then we grew up

 Sadly, and inevitably, we went our separate ways.
 Which is unfortunately so often the case.

 Since then even though almost 60 years have gone- by I have often thought about him.
 How is he doing, in good health, happy, etc?
 Is he still alive!!

 Recently’ out of the blue’, I was told by another old friend that he had died.
 My first reaction was one of disbelief, anxiety, sadness and profound regret we never kept in touch.
 I was quite stunned and decided to establish if it was true or not.